Associate in Science for Transfer | SC Program: AS-T.2006

 Units 4

-An introductory course in statistics designed to show the role of modern statistical methods in the process of decision making.
+This course is an introductory course in statistics designed to show the role of modern statistical methods in the process of decision making.
 Concepts are introduced by example rather than by rigorous mathematical theory.
 The following topics will be covered: measures of central tendency and dispersion, regression and correlation, probability, sampling distributions including the normal, t, and chi-square, statistical inference using confidence intervals and hypotheses testing.
 This course may be offered in a distance education format.

 Apply Now